How a Car Accident May Affect You Physically

 Traumatic Brain Injury

-One of the most saddening, yet common, types of injuries that any Las Vegas personal injury law firm regularly deals with stemming from car accidents are traumatic brain injuries (TBIs).
-Similarl to whiplash, many people don’t even realize they have it on the scene.
+One of the most saddening, yet common, injuries that Las Vegas personal injury law firms regularly deal with is traumatic brain injuries (TBIs).
+Similar to whiplash, many people don’t realize they have a TBI at the scene.

-It could be minutes, hours, days, weeks, months, or even years before symptoms serious enough to warrant seeking immediate medical attention appear.
-This is why many elect to get scans done at hospitals after an accident if there was any head impact during it, as they’re often is.
-The key to treating these injuries is to catch them very early.
+It could take minutes, hours, days, weeks, months, or even years for symptoms serious enough to warrant immediate medical attention to appear.
+This is why many elect to get scans done at hospitals after an accident, especially if there was any head impact.
+The key to treating these injuries is early detection.

-Even if the TBI is caught early, treated adequately, and heals successfully, the person who is found to be most at fault for the accident isn’t off the hook!
-With medical treatment often being costly, the physical and emotional toll, and so much money lost due to time off work, victims of TBIs can often be awarded fair compensation packages with the assistance of a talented Las Vegas personal injury lawyer.
+Even if the TBI is caught early, treated adequately, and heals successfully, the person found to be at fault for the accident isn’t off the hook!
+With costly medical treatment, the physical and emotional toll, and so much money lost due to time off work, victims of TBIs can often be awarded fair compensation packages with the assistance of a talented Las Vegas personal injury lawyer.
+If your TBI was caused by a defective car part, this blog on what to do if a defective car part caused a Las Vegas car accident can guide you through the process.

 Broken Ribs